pkeilbach/htwg-practical-nlp/docs/getting_started.md

-# Getting Started
+# Development Setup

-This page describes how to set up your environment for this course.
+This page describes how to set up your development environment for this course.

-## Accounts

-To get the most out of this course, you should have a [GitHub](https://github.com/) and [Mural](https://www.mural.co/) account.
-Both services are free to use.

-!!! tip

-    You can use your HTWG email address to register for GitHub and Mural.
-    This will make it easier to identify you as a member of this course.

 ## Install Python